SiliconLabs/peripheral_examples_simplicity_sdk/series3/adc/scan_letimer_interrupt/readme.md

 1. Open Simplicity Studio and update the kit's firmware from the Simplicity Launcher (if necessary).
 2. Build the example project and download it to the target system.
-3. Open the Simplicity Debugger perspective and add "sample" and "singleResult" to the Expressions Window.
+3. Open the Simplicity Debugger perspective and add "sample" and "scanResults" to the Expressions Window.
 4. Set a breakpoint at the end of the ADC0_Handler().
 5. Run the example project.
-6. At the breakpoint, observe the raw data and calculated voltage in the Expressions window:
+6. At the breakpoint, observe the raw data sample and calculated voltages in the Expressions window:
    * Observe how these values respond to different voltage inputs on the corresponding pin.
 7. Using oscilloscope, observe the LETIMER GPIO output toggle with each underflow / ADC conversion trigger.